DevonOberdan/scene-management/README.md

 **Note**:

-- This scene, and its corresponding Config asset, will need to be configured similarly to the actual scenes of your game, as outlined below.
+- This scene, and its corresponding Config asset, will need to be configured similarly to the actual scenes of your game, as outlined below under **Setting up a New Scene**.

+### Initialization Scene:

+This scene is what your build loads into, and immediately loads in the Manager Scene and additively loads in the first scene of your game loop.

+1. Move this scene into the top level of your Scenes folder.
+2. Add Initialization to your Build Settings; it will be the only scene in your project's Build Settings due to the nature of how the remaining scenes are loaded through the Addressable system.
+3. On the `Initializer` prefab, add the `SceneLoadConfigSO` asset of your game's starting scene; MainMenu, etc.

+**Note**:

+- This scene, and the folder it is in, should not be marked as Addressable.

+## Usage:

-### Creating a new scene:
+### Setting up a New Scene:

 1. Make your new scene file as you would normally.
 2. Place the scene into the `GameScenes` folder.